Lee100 Filter Holder – What is it?

 The new holder retains the customizable filter holder blocks concept of the original, which allows you to alter the number of filters that can be held at one time with the idea that you reduce the number of filter slots if the block starts to mechanically vignette.
 In the past, this was achieved by removing thin plates that made up the blocks which are held in place by tiny brass screws.
 Although effective, it wasn’t a job to be done in the field.
 With the new filter holder, the blocks aren’t user adjustable but are instead swapped out for others which are supplied as part of the kit.

 Besides the difficulty of adjusting the filter blocks in the field, one of the shortcomings of the original was that the holder was prone to detaching from the ring when snagged (on clothing typically), as it was held in place with a fairly weak spring-loaded catch.
-Apparently, it was designed like this to prevent the camera and lens (typically when on a tripod) being pulled over.
+Apparently, it was designed like this to prevent the camera and lens (typically when on a tripod) from being pulled over.
 I have the original holder and never experienced this, though when moving the camera over any distance I tend to remove the holder and filters anyway.
 Still to counter this the new filter holder has a completely re-designed three-way locking mechanism.

 All of the original 100mm filters and lens adapter rings (up to 86mm plus some specials for the 17mm TS-E and 19mm PC Nikkor) fit still, so if you have those already then the cost is limited to just the new filter holder, which is currently £79 inc VAT at WEX Photo (UK), or $109 USD at B&H Photo (US).